 - This can be a security problem on systems where the shell automatically expands wildcards (eg. Mac and Linux) because a malicious arrangement of file names could potentially have unwanted effects since they may be interpreted as ExifTool options (see Security Issues).

-- Wildcards can't yet be used to match files with Unicode characters in their names on Windows systems.
+- There are problems using wildcards to match files with Unicode characters in their names on Windows systems.

 Often users write shell scripts to do some specific batch processing when the exiftool application already has the ability to do this either without scripting or with a greatly simplified script.
 This includes the ability to recursively scan sub-directories for a specific file extension (case insensitive), rename files from metadata values, and move files to different directories.